How Many FAQs do you have?

 Route 7 is considered Olle trail’s most popular route.
 Certainly the first part is very popular, however, I’m not a huge fan myself.
 I’d probably choose Route 6 over Route 7.
 I would do Route 7 on the following day.

 Route 18 is a personal favorite of mine.
 You’ll see a different side of Jeju Island that many tourists don’t see.
-The landscape on this northern route is different to that of the tropical, exotic, feeling of Seogwipo.
-Route 18 starts in Jeju City, but slowly leaves it behind.
+The landscape on this northern route is different to that of the exotic feeling of Seogwipo.
+Route 18 starts in Jeju City, but slowly leaves it all behind.
 Move into Samyang for lunch and then along country roads and paths for the afternoon.
 That is quintessential Olle.
 Start points and end points have easy bus access.
 Though Route 18 is quite long.
 Keep that in mind.

 Should I do the trail in order?